 After climbing the stairs, I finally faced the library entrance, but still I wasn’t sure if it was the right one.

-First of all, we were outside of the opening hours and all doors were closed (but that was not very surprising).
-Second, and most importantly, on the external sign over the main entrance door was written, “Carnegie public library.”
+First of all, we were outside of the opening hours and all doors were closed (but that was not amazing).
+Second, and on the external sign over the main entrance door was written, “Carnegie public library.”
 I was about to go back to my car to call the bride when I saw a bridesmaid in front of the windows.

 The Getting Ready in the Margaret Rivers Room